 Never has a truer word been spoken.
-Consequently it is obvious to all why a burger or buttie van can often be found in any industrial area.
+As a consequence it is obvious why a burger or buttie van can often be found in any industrial area.

 This little model started life as an Oxford Diecast model called Bob’s Burgers.
-You will have seen on other pages I am prone to being ham fisted and this model is no different.
+As you will have seen on other pages I am prone to being ham fisted and this model is no different.

 Having made a poor job of getting out the box and snapped the sign off I got thinking.
-Stopping to think for a few minutes, it occurred to me having frequented many such as establishment that I had never seen one with a sign on it’s roof like the original model.
-Therefore I set about making it more familiar…
+Having thought for a few minutes it occurred to me having frequented many such as establishment that I had never seen one with a sign on it’s roof like the original model.
+As such I set about making it more familiar…

 My inspiration for this model came from the home of a brilliant greasy burger.
 For many years Chezzy’s burger van was a main stay of the car park at Wickes on Leads road in Hull.
 Although not nouveau cuisine the food from here acted as a perfect hangover cure!

 The silver towing framework on the original model was next on my radar.
 As I was aiming for a more typical look this was treated to a layer of dirt.
-Being precise – Railmatch Roof Dirt, thinned a bit so it just ‘toned it down’ without completely recolouring it.
+Railmatch Roof Dirt to be precise, thinned with water so it just ‘toned it down’ without completely recolouring it.